 In accordance with the Commission Statement of Policy (section 14.c(3)), the district shall withhold payment of at least 30 percent of the approved project expenses (contract amount plus any amendments) until the satisfactory completion of the project.
-Final payment for the project expenses shall be made only after a final on-site inspection by the district determines that the work was performed consistent with the project application and the work plan, and to the satisfaction of the district.
+Final payment for the project expenses shall be made only after a final on-site inspection by the district determines that the work was performed consistent with the project application and the work plan, and any pertinent standards and specifications and to the satisfaction of the district.
+In order for final payment to be made to a grant recipient, a project completion report and receipts/invoices for all grant expenses are required.
+Other documentation may also be required such as DSA certifications, Off ROW consent, or Prevailing Wage documentation.
+An optional "File Checklist" that outlines documentation required and recommended to be kept in project hard files is available at: